jwallnoefer/requsim/README.md

 ## Documentation

-The Documentation is hosted on [readthedocs](https://readthedocs.org/) and includes some example setups of how to use ReQuSim to simulate a simple key distribution protocols.
+The Documentation is hosted on [readthedocs](https://readthedocs.org/) and includes some example setups of how to use ReQuSim to simulate basic key distribution protocols.

 Documentation: [https://requsim.readthedocs.io](https://requsim.readthedocs.io)